 He joined Howden from Jupiter Intelligence where he was Head of Business Development & Partnerships for UK/Europe providing physical climate data and analytical services to a wide range of international clients.
 Prior to this he spent over 16 years in the insurance sector in several senior level roles including Head of Client Service Development at AIG and Global Head of Natural Catastrophe Risk Management services for corporate clients whilst at insurance broker Willis Towers Watson.

 Marc has master’s degrees in engineering from the Swiss Federal Institute of Technology, Zurich (ETHZ) and Imperial College, London.
-He speaks fluent English, German and French.

 Prior to joining Howden, Stuart was an emerging markets fixed income investment specialist at J.P.
 Morgan, where he helped establish the firm's first emerging markets debt sustainable fund.
 Before that, he was a research analyst in J.P.
 Morgan's Climate Risk team.
 Stuart has an honours degree from the University of Bristol and is a former Royal Navy officer.